Well before the War, had

 selections Edison discs were not appealing those of

-the competition.
+recording.
 Maxwell predicted that "our commercial success will

 hinge upon our production recorded music," but this was the